auth0/docs/articles/best-practices/tenant-settings.md

 # Tenant Settings Best Practices

-Hear are some best practices for configuring [tenants](/getting-started/the-basics#account-and-tenants).
+Here are some best practices for configuring [tenants](/getting-started/the-basics#account-and-tenants).

 ## Specify a production tenant